BMProjects-Development/Technology-Valley/README.md

 - <b>Config & Performance Optimization</b>: Countless configuration files and scripts have been manually fine-tuned to ensure all industrial networks operate in perfect harmony, providing a smooth experience even for massive automated factories.

 ### <b>Engineering & Advanced Systems</b>
 - <b>Advanced Ore Processing</b>: Build multi-stage refining pipelines that maximize your resource yields.
-The more advanced your factory infrastructure, the more efficiently you extract precious minerals.
+The more advanced your factory infrastructure, the more efficiently you extract precious minerals found across the dimensions.

 - <b>Seamless Logistics Networks</b>: Master the flow of production using unified routing systems.
 Interconnect your assembly lines with precise nodes, filters, and high-speed wires for items, fluids, and raw power.